MohamedBassem/pixyll/_drafts/docker-at-trustious.md

 [![The build matrix](/img/docker-at-trustious/build-matrix.png)](/img/docker-at-trustious/build-matrix.png){:: data-lightbox="img3"}

 #### Starting the test server
 The server starts a dry run to list all the tests to run and filters them by the regex given, if any.
 Now that it has the tests to run, a very simple nodejs server starts queuing those tests and listening for requests.
 The server responds to workers request with one test at a time.
 The worker then runs this test, logs the result to stdout and then contacts the server again for another test.
-After all the tests are sent to the workers, the nodejs exits and waits for the workers, its subprocesses, to finish.
+After all the tests are sent to the workers, the nodejs server exits and waits for the workers, its subprocesses, to finish.
 Once a worker finishes, it tries to contact the server several times to make sure that it finished and then exits.

 [![A running test](/img/docker-at-trustious/test-run.png)](/img/docker-at-trustious/test-run.png){:: data-lightbox="img4"}